Skip to main content

 "What's the harm if it makes her happy?"Ajabdeh snapped.

 "Wasn't doing a charade of a wedding enough to make her happy?"
 He lost his temper "Now you have to fast.
 Next, she will ask you for something else.
-The list of expectations will be never-ending.
-Do you get that?"
+The list of expectations will never end.
+Do you not get that?"

 "What?"
 Pratap looked taken aback.
 "I never said…'' he looked at Ajabdeh storm past him and out of the room.